 Significance of Yoga Alliance, a certification from Yoga Alliance signifies:

 Yoga Alliance prescribes the standards for yoga training.
 To meet such standards, it has been made mandatory to adhere to the same so as to be able to ensure the required amount of study time that is undertaken for the course.

-The basic eligibility to teach yoga at any yoga studio, community centre or gym or other such centres , is that you must have accomplished a 300 hour yoga teacher training in Rishikesh under a Yoga Alliance registered yoga school.
+The basic eligibility to teach yoga at any yoga studio, community centre or gym or other such centres , is that you must have accomplished a 300 hour yoga teacher training in Thailand under a Yoga Alliance registered yoga school.

-Once you have fully attended and successfully graduated from a 300 hour yoga teacher training in Rishikesh program conducted by a yoga school registered under the yoga alliance, you become entitled to join the Yoga Alliance.
+Once you have fully attended and successfully graduated from a 300 hour yoga teacher training in Thailand program conducted by a yoga school registered under the yoga alliance, you become entitled to join the Yoga Alliance.
 Though many studios may not necessarily demand you to join the Yoga Alliance certification, they would still prefer graduates from schools that follow the standard guidelines as set by the Yoga Alliance when faced with a large number of applicants.
 So a certified yoga teacher will undoubtedly stand out among the rest!

 Introduction Human anatomy is the scientific study of the body’s structures.
 Some of these structures are very small and can only be observed and analyzed with the assistance of a microscope.
 Other larger structures can readily be seen, manipulated, measured, and weighed.
 The word “anatomy” comes from a Greek root that means “to cut apart.”
 In order to observe structures in living people, a number of imaging techniques have been developed.
 These techniques allow clinicians to visualize structures inside the living body such as a cancerous tumor or a fractured bone.